WiIIson/EMGFlow-Python-Package/docs/guide/examples.md

 sample_data = EMGFlow.ApplyRMSSmooth(sample_data, cols[1], smooth_window)
 ```

-## Advanced examples

-The advanced examples can ran by copying and pasting the code into a Python environment.

-In addition, they require having a local "data" folder, with "raw", "notch", "notch_s", "bandpass", "smoothed" and "feature" subfolders.
-The "raw" subfolder is required to have one or more emotional CSV files inside.

-The `cols` parameter may need to be modified to contain some of the column names of the emotional CSV in the "raw" subfolder.

 ### Complete pipeline with project data

 A simple example outlining the four main steps of the EMG processing pipeline.